Vietnamese National Army: Military ranks

 Military ranks were organized after the French army's hierarchy.
 Shoulder patch insignia would have three, two or one bar or star.
 Generals would have three stars while NCO officers with a straight bar (Sous-Lieutenant for "1st Lieutenant") were called Ong Mot ("Mister One") and those with two straight bars (Lieutenant for "2nd Lieutenant") were unofficially named Ong Hai ("Mister Two").
 Since anyone working for the government was called Quan the rank Lieutenant soon replaced it, Quan Mot became Sous-Lieutenant, Quan Hai became Lieutenant and so forth.

 After the founding of the Republic of Vietnam in 1955, the VNA was renamed the Army of the Republic of Vietnam.
 Its military ranks and hierarchy were reformed.

 Composition

 Ground force

 Organized as a modern army the Ground Force included artillery, infantry, signal communications and armored cavalry units.

+In 1953, the ANV formed six mobile groups - the GM 11, 21, 31, 32, 41 and 42 - made up of three infantry battalions and an artillery group, as well as an airborne group, groupement aéroporté 3.

 Airborne regiments including paratrooper "TDND" (Tieu Doan Nhay Du, "Commando Battalion"), the so-called 1st, 3rd, 4th, 5th, 6th and 7th BAWOUAN, were later created.
 These elite units were referred as the "BPVN" (Bataillon de Parachutistes Viêt-Namiens, "Vietnamese Paratroopers Battalions") by their French allies.
 Some of these paratroopers were attached to the GCMA special forces.